 The ProductGearBest sent me the H03 RC to review.
 The Skilhunt H03 has become a fan favorite since it’s a very compact right angle 18650 light with a magnetic tail and a pocket clip, and the sale prices it’s available at from time to time make it too good to pass up.
 The ‘RC’ suffix indicates that this new model adds built in charging to a light that’s already a great option, with a slight boost in cost to match.

-Here is a tracking link where you can purchase the Skilhunt H03 RC.
+tracking link where you can purchase the Skilhunt H03 RC.
 Skilhunt also offers the H03, which is still available on GearBest.
 Careful of the letters, as they all mean something - both the RC and the non-charging versions have the following variations available:

 - H03, with a beaded TIR lens for a soft, floody beam